 Students seeking licensure at any level must also undertake at least 40 hours of observation in an educational setting prior to student teaching.
 A record of this observation will go in the student’s Education Department file.

-Finally, students must have achieved a B- cumulative GPA, at least a B- in the curriculum courses, maintained overall “good social standing” within the college, and obtained permission from the department in order to gain admission to the student-teaching practicum.
+Finally, students must have achieved a B- cumulative GPA, at least a B- in EDUC 230 and the curriculum courses, be in good social standing according to the Dean of Students and have no conduct hearings pending, and obtained permission from the department in order to gain admission to the student-teaching practicum.
 Secondary education majors must have also earned at least a B GPA within their subject area majors.

 Massachusetts Preservice Performance Assessment (PPA)

 During the student-teaching practicum (Education 496), students are evaluated according to the following five standards that define the knowledge and skills required of all Massachusetts teachers.

 (D) Promotes Equity

 NOTE: If a student fails to meet one of these standards, s/he will not be eligible for licensure.
 In this event, Education 496 will be converted into an Independent Study and the Education Licensure Major will be converted into a General Education Minor.